 An Executive interview is possibly the most unique interview that a person is ever going to experience.
 Partly because the interview itself can to so varied and can consist of multiple stages from a formal conversation (about the role and your experiences) to a highly structured behavioural and strength based interview.
-However from our job interview coaching experience here are a number of questions that do tend to consistently come up at an executive level interview and therefore it’s important to have fully pre-pared for these questions prior to the interview itself.
+However from our job interview coaching experience here are a number of questions that do tend to consistently come up at an executive level interview and therefore it’s important to have fully prepared for these common executive interview questions prior to the interview itself.

 Tell us about yourself? (variations include, talk me through your CV?)